 Stockpiling your bug out location with plenty of food and water will cost you a lot of money, and this is on top of the costs of building a shelter.
 The problem is that most preppers do not actually think about the cost of logistics, as every time you go to your bug out location you will be spending a considerable amount of money, and in the worst-case scenario you might see all your food and water being stolen or even your bug out cabin set on fire.

 The good news is that you can find plenty of free land in a lot of states, although most of them have some requirements when it comes to getting the free land but for the most part, it will be a lot cheaper than buying land, for more information check out my recent article How to live off the land with no money ( Free Land & Housing ).

 A lot of areas are prone to having several natural disasters, like floods, storms, hurricanes, tornadoes, earthquakes, and so on.
 The most common natural disasters which will make your bug out location inaccessible are floods and flash floods.
 Make sure to check the local area if it is prone to having floods and flash floods, the last thing you would want is to bug out to a location that is prone to having natural disasters.

 If you choose a bug out location which is in the middle of the wilderness then it should be fairly safe, the fewer people know of that location the safer the location is.
-On the other hand, if your bug out location is near a trail then odds are that some people will find your bug out shelter, and as there is nobody around they might want to steal your stockpiles.
-In addition to this if there is a lot of hunting in your area then odds are that some people already know of your bug out location.
+On the other hand, if your bug out location is near a trail then the odds are that some people will find your bug out shelter, and as there is nobody around they might want to steal your stockpiles.
+In addition to this if there is a lot of hunting in your area then the odds are that some people already know of your bug out location.